Do I have to write a script for your featured talent?

 Will my kick-ass script set in space that requires a $75K budget be ignored even if it's the best script that's submitted?

 Ignored?
 Absolutely not.
 Produced?
 Absolutely not... at least not by us.
 We'll put it in our "Inner Circle" and offer it up for other producers to consider.
 But again, we will not be able to afford to shoot your epic space opera although we would kill to be able to do so because it's so badass.
 This sucks for you and sucks for us, too.
 We want to produce the best script.
 We also want to field a team to play in the NBA and that's not going to happen, either.
 We all have our limits.
-We may get to a point someday where we have $75K to produce the winning short and could consider your space opera, but for our inagural competition... please work with us on our limitations.
+We may get to a point someday where we have $75K to produce the winning short and could consider your space opera, but for the first few editions of our competition... please work with us on our limitations.
 If you write that space opera and we can match you up with someone who can produce your impossible-to-ignore space opera, we will happily do so.